scottqueen-bixal/fe_interview_hotlist/README.md

      }
      ```

-#### **JSON:**
-   - How do you validate JSON data?
-> **Answer:** You can validate JSON data using tools like JSON Schema or by manually checking the structure and values.

-   - What is the difference between JSON and YAML?
-   - **Answer:** JSON and YAML are both data serialization formats, but JSON is a subset of JavaScript and is more lightweight, while YAML is more human-readable and flexible.

 #### **Decoupled Drupal:**
    - What is the role of a headless CMS in a decoupled architecture?
 > **Answer:** A headless CMS, such as Drupal, provides an API for accessing content without rendering it on the server.
 This allows the frontend to be built using a different technology stack.

    - What are the benefits of using a headless CMS?
 > **Answer:** Benefits include improved scalability, better performance, and the ability to use any frontend technology without being limited by the CMS's frontend.

-#### **NextJS:**
-   - We normally use a single `container` component per page (or independent widget, like login), and only use other `container` components if there's a compelling reason for doing so.
-Our apps have a `containers` folder and a `components` folder that we divide components between.
-Why might we do that?

-   - It is common in React/Redux application architecture is to divide your React components into two types: regular (dumb) `components` and (smart) `container` components

-#### **Docker:**
-   - What is Kubernetes, and how does it work?
-> **Answer:** Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.

-   - How do you manage containerized applications in Kubernetes?
-> **Answer:** You can manage containerized applications in Kubernetes by defining deployment configurations, services, and other resources.
-Kubernetes provides tools for scaling, rolling updates, and rolling back deployments.

 #### **Git:**
    - What is a Git hook, and how can you use it?